darmie/MoonDroid/README.md

 --parse and execute  the `*.moon` files

-activity = ...
+activity = ...  -- global android activity

-local getScript = function(script)
-  return activity:findResource(script)  --call findResource method from our android activity class end

 -- See MoonScript reference for how to use the compiler API